 There is a shifting cultural change in how people see their pets — they’re not just pets, but family members.
-We love them so much that their presence in our lives improves our mood and our relationships with other people, as well as promoting a host of physical benefits.
+We love them so much that their presence in our lives improves our mood and our relationships with other people, all while promoting a host of physical benefits.
 Our relationship with our pets makes them feel good too!
-They look to us not only for food and shelter, but love and support as well.
+They look to us not only for food and shelter but love and support as well.

 As they age, of course, they need more support from us.
-Elderly pets have a higher risk of arthritis and joint problems, weakness, heart disease, kidney disease, senility and dental problems, so they need extra assistance around the house as their bodies change.
-Just as elderly humans benefit from simple home modifications that offset the difficulties of aging, so do our furry family members.
+Elderly pets have a higher risk of arthritis and joint problems, weakness, heart disease, kidney disease, senility, and dental problems, so they need extra assistance around the house as their bodies change.
+Whether you live in a single-story home in Portland or a multi-level townhouse in New York, simple home modifications can offset the difficulties of aging for our furry family members.

-Since cats and dogs are by far the most commonly owned pets in the United States, they are the pets we’re focusing on in this article.
+Since cats and dogs are by far the most commonly owned pets in the United States, they’re the pets we’re focusing on in this article.

 How Old is ‘Old’?

 You may be wondering how you know when your pet is old enough to need extra care.
-It is common to not know the exact age of your cat or dog, especially if you adopted them.
+It is common to not know the exact age of your cat or dog, especially if you brought home a rescue pet.
 Generally, a cat or dog is considered elderly when they reach six or seven years of age.
 For dogs, however, size factors into age because larger dogs have shorter life spans.
 For example, a dog weighing between one and 50 pounds is the human equivalent of about 45 years old at seven years, whereas a dog weighing above 50 pounds is the human equivalent of about 55 years old at seven years.
-Cats tend to have longer lifespans than dogs, so depending upon weight and breed, some cats may not be considered elderly until they reach 10 or 11 years of age.
+Cats tend to have longer lifespans than dogs, so depending upon weight and breed, some cats may not be considered an elderly pet until they reach 10 or 11 years of age.

 - graying hair around the muzzle and eyes